-The Queensland Treasury Annual Report 2019-2020 is an integral part of our corporate governance framework and one of the main tools we use to ensure we are accountable to the Queensland Parliament and the community about our activities.
+The Queensland Treasury Annual Report 2020-21 is an integral part of our corporate governance framework and one of the main tools we use to ensure we are accountable to the Queensland Parliament and the community about our activities.

 These annual financial statement requirements include the Minimum Reporting Requirements and assist agencies in the preparation of their financial statements.
 The requirements provide updates on new and revised accounting policies and standards and additional guidance and advice on the application of such policies and standards.

 The object of the Statutory Bodies Financial Arrangements Act 1982 (SBFA Act) is to provide for the efficient and effective management of the powers of statutory bodies to enter into financial arrangements.
-The guidelines provide a general outline of the impact of the SBFA Act on the operations of statutory bodies.